 This list is obviously an incomplete, broad set of examples by which you may guide your investigations.
 You may find that your relapses fit neatly into these categories, or you might discover that your issues are something else entirely.
 Regardless, the goal is to figure out what is interfering with your sobriety.
 It may also pay to have someone help you with this, preferably a person with some time sober.
 They may be able to help you see things you may not have recognized on your own.

 Once we’ve figured out where we’re going wrong with each of our relapses, a pattern usually presents itself.
 For instance, maybe your first relapse was because your girlfriend left you.
 A few months later, you relapsed when you couldn’t find a date for your cousin’s wedding.
 Then, you ended up drunk at a bar with some of your friends who were out looking for girls to hang out with.
 Alternatively, maybe you’re seeing a pattern of refusing to follow suggestions from others.
 You’ve jumped from Alcoholics Anonymous to Narcotics Anonymous to SMART Recovery and then decided to try Celebrate Recovery.
-In each instance, you may have thought it was the programs themselves that weren’t working when, upon reflection, it was your own refusal to follow the suggested steps that was holding you back.
+In each instance, you may have thought the programs themselves weren’t working when, upon reflection, it was your refusal to follow the suggested steps that were holding you back.

 These truths may be hard to look at sometimes.
 Often, the hardest facts to accept are ones grounded in our own defects.
 Still, once we have identified what’s been going wrong, we can make a change.
 Once you’ve recognized this pattern, make it your goal to hold yourself accountable.
 Tell your sobriety brothers and sisters what’s going on.
 Come clean to your sponsor or mentor.
 Let everyone know what you struggle with, so they can help you change and hold you responsible.
 The only way to break this cycle of relapse is to figure out what’s going wrong and then utilize all the tools at your disposal to do things differently.